dxos/dxos/docs/docs/guide/tutorial/create-frame.md

 yarn book
 ```

-> Note: the frame template does not use StorybookJS but a stripped down implementation of stories built using esbuild.
+> NOTE: the frame template does not use StorybookJS but a stripped down implementation of stories built using esbuild.
 The details are not included here as they are not relevant to this tutorial but you can find more information on this tool here: [@dxos/esbuild-server](https://github.com/dxos/esbuild-server).

 ## Update Dependencies